DZurawski/CS-410-Project/README.md

 - *Ved* performed evaluation of MetaPy to complete perspective and ensure the right selection of tool happens based on text mining capabilities suited for the implementation.
 - Based on the output of evaluation & individual POC implementations, spaCy won hands-down due to powerful, scalable features complemented with the machine-learning capabilities for the potential enhancements

-### Dataset seletion and preparation
+### Dataset selection and preparation
 - We selected 25,000 uniform randomly selected e-mails from the entire bank of Enron email corpus
-- After data wrangling and cleaning efforts, each of us picked 300 distint emails for the manual classification of emails into important and unimportant categories for training and evalution of the classifier
+- After data wrangling and cleaning efforts, each of us picked 300 distinct emails for the manual classification of emails into important and unimportant categories for training and evaluation of the classifier
 - We chose to utilize the whole set of 25,000 emails for summarization module

 ### Implementation
 - We collectively selected spaCy implementation of classifier by *Dan* to collaboratively develop upon, mainly due to the simplicity and yet powerful features spaCy offered
 - *Ved* manually tested the package of classifier and summarizer through introduction.ipynb as a wrapper and one set of manually categorized 300 emails.
 Noted and shared the observations with the team.
-- *Gassan* wrote an evaluation module to evaluate the result of classifier to quatitatively measure the accuracy and precision of the classifier
+- *Gassan* wrote an evaluation module to evaluate the result of classifier to quantitatively measure the accuracy and precision of the classifier
 - Testing & evaluation feedback provided inputs for finetuning of classifier and summarizer which *Dan* incorporated into the code

 ## Potential Enhancements
 - Integrate with the Mailbox and show summary of top important emails in specific time period: week/month
-- List of important/top contacts based on frequent senders/recievers that has important email content
+- List of important/top contacts based on frequent senders/receivers that has important email content
 - Suggestions on de-registering from distribution lists
 - Suggestions on email templates based on common phrases/formats used frequently